artur-gurgul-pro/artur-gurgul-pro.github.io/_drafts/reactive-programming.markdown

 * `PublishSubject`: Works almost the same as `BehaviorSubject` except has no default value
 * `ReplaySubject` Reply all items that ever has been emited by the stream to the subscriber

-There is an example of the publisher which emits event without values
+There is an example of the publisher which emits event without value

 {% highlight swift %}
 let openMenu = PublishSubject<Void>()